 About Services/What to Expect

 Our first session is scheduled as a Diagnostic Evaluation, lasting approximately one-hour.
 I work collaboratively at that appointment with my client to determine initial treatment goals and needs, as well as the frequency and direction of therapy.
 Additional therapy requirements (ie court-ordered substance treatment guidelines) may play a role in this process.
 Individual therapy sessions usually last close to one hour (50 minutes).

-Typically, the first 4-6 weeks of treatment are the most involved in order to gain stability in mood and functioning.
+Typically, the first 4-6 weeks of treatment we might meet more frequently.
 Once discernible progress is made, we usually move to maintenance, with less frequent sessions.
 My goal is always to work myself out of a job and minimize the length and cost of treatment as much as possible.
 Throughout the process of treatment coordination with other professionals may also be utilized to support a client's success.

 There are various screens that may also be used throughout the course of treatment to track progress and symptom reduction.
 When working with adolescent clients, I always include the family system in the treatment process.